NEW KIMONO Brand

 Artist/Kimono Designer Hisayo Shito (紫藤尚世) has, thanks to your support, reached the age of 77 in 2024.

-As a leading figure in the kimono industry and someone who has had a profound impact on society, he continues to be at the forefront of his field.
+As a leading figure in the kimono industry and someone who has had a profound impact on society, she continues to be at the forefront of her field.

 Now, Hisayo Shito has launched a new KIMONO Brand.